Gabriel Richard: Missionary

 Richard became the pastor of the church in 1802.
 He gave sermons on Sundays for the church parishioners, and at some point began providing sermons for Protestants and Native Americans.
 With his assistant pastor, Father Jean Dilhet, he ran separate schools for girls and boys beginning in 1804 and established a library for the church.
 He trained four people to be teachers and provided education to local Native Americans.
 He also had looms delivered and taught members of the church to weave.

 A fire leveled the city on June 11, 1805, including Sainte Anne's Church.
 This is when Gabriel Richard wrote the city of Detroit's motto: Speramus meliora; resurget cineribus; In English: "We hope for better things; it will arise from the ashes."
 The words are printed on the seal of the City of Detroit.
 Richard organized the shipment of food aid to the city from neighboring ribbon farms on both sides of the Detroit River to alleviate a food crisis following the loss of the city's supply of livestock and grain.
 He arranged for funding from Washington, D.C., and, with other leaders, created a new city plan for the streets in Detroit, including Jefferson and Michigan Avenues.

+Following the fire of 1805, Richard addressed a memorial to the territorial governor and judges on October 18, 1808.
+In this memorial, he proposed the establishment of an "institution for higher learning", and suggested that a lottery might be used to support the academies he headed.
+In 1817, the Territorial government, at the instigation of Fr.
+Richard and Judge Augustus B. Woodward and with the support of President Thomas Jefferson, passed "an Act to establish the Catholepistemiad, or University of Michigania" within the Territory of Michigan.
+He was the university's founding vice-president, and later served on its board of trustee.